Skip to Main Content

 An aerial view of campus with the tower visible in the back.

 Headline in the Twig in 1947: "NCS Artists lose Angel Farm Canvas."
-When the water tower was removed, the biggest loss seemed to be its use as a canvas for grafittl artists.
+When the water tower was removed, the biggest loss seemed to be its use as a "canvas" for grafitti.

 This 1947 TWIG story mourned the loss of the tower as object of graffitti artists.